 Incremental vs. Full Value Cash Flow Projections

-= $150 – $120 = $30.
+= $150 – $120 = $30

-= ($30) – ($50) = $20
+= ($30) – ($50) = $30

-Failure to appreciate the difference is the root cause of many business case confusions.
-One confusion of course is the question of what to do with cost savings: Do they go under “Benefits” or “Expenses”?
-More pervasive, however, is the problem of mixed data: case builders often err by including full values for some line items and incremental values for others in the same cash flow statement.
-This mistake is so easy to make that it is always wise to review your own cases or those of others to be sure that all data are one kind or the other.
+Failure to appreciate the difference is the cause of many business case confusions.
+One confusion, of course, is the question of what to do with cost savings: Do they go under “Benefits” or “Costs & Expenses”?
+More pervasive, however, is the problem of mixed data: case builders often err by including full values for some line items and incremental figures for others in the same cash flow statement.
+This mistake is so easy to make that it is always wise to review your cases or those of others to be sure that all data are one kind or the other.

 Which Approach Should You Lead With?

 Which approach is more appropriate for the IT business case?
 First, remember that you will have to create both full value scenarios even if you are going to lead your presentation with the incremental approach: the "Incremental" deltas derive from the "full values," after all.

 When discussing business case results, however, a discussion referring to the full value data is better when:

 - The case primarily serves budgeting or business planning purposes.
 Here, the analysis must show the total magnitudes of line item numbers as well as the difference between scenarios.